How to Teach Your Children About Money

 To spread the payments of a large buy over a number of months makes financial sense in the right circumstances

 You can save your children from this problem by giving them simple financial lessons from an early age.
-Follow the tips listed above to instill essential money lessons in your kids successfully.
+Follow the tips listed above to teach essential money lessons in your kids successfully.